Skip to content

 You will also learn how to create datasets, connect to different types of data sources, and use these data sources to create various datasets.

-Create Datasource: In this tutorial, you will learn how to create a datasource in AIV.
+In this tutorial, you will learn how to create a datasource in AIV.

 Create Datasource and Connect with MySQL Database

-Create Datasource and Connect with PostgreSQL Database
+Create a Datasource and Connect with a PostgreSQL Database

-Create Datasource and Connect with Google BigQuery
+Create a Datasource and Connect with Google BigQuery

-There are two ways to create a datasource in the AIV application:
+There are two ways to create a datasource in the AIV application.

-Method 1: Using the Create Icon on the Bottom Toolbar
+Method 1: Using the Create Icon on the Bottom Toolbar:

 Image